I want worlds in which it’s okay to be me and I’m not afraid

 yourself together and call it love.

 A survivor and also a Baha'i, invisibly disabled, queer, transgender man, Arien Reed shows through his creative works what it means to overcome PTSD and to contentedly live with an uncommon identity in a resistant and misunderstanding world.
-With humor and optimism, he explores what it means to find love and happiness despite the many internal and external challenges survivors and people of minoritized and marginalized backgrounds ceaselessly encounter.
+With humor and optimism, he explores what it means to find love and happiness despite the many internal and external challenges survivors and people of minority and marginalized communities ceaselessly encounter.

 Published 2020 by Roaring Junior Press